 - Ask us to change information we hold about you if it is wrong

 - Ask us to delete the information we hold about you

 - Ask us to limit the way we use your personal Information

 - Ask for human intervention regarding decisions made about you by a computer

 - Data portability (have your data transferred to another Authority)

 To exercise any of these rights please contact the Benefits Service and/or email firstname.lastname@example.org marking the email as data request.

-You have the right to complain if you are unhappy with the way your request is handled or disagree with a decision made by the Council about your data.
-If you want to make a complaint you can contact the Data Protection Team (DPO) and request a review of the decision.
+You have the right to submit a complaint if you are unhappy with the way your request is handled or disagree with a decision made by the council regarding your data.
+In these circumstances you can contact the Data Protection Team (DPO) and request a review of the decision.
+Dpoteam@coventry.gov.uk